Editor’s note: This blog post was last updated on by

 Don’t Be Shy, Get Involved

 Who are those people who decide to join the silly pool deck contests or night time game shows?
-Well, for starters, they are probably repeat cruisers who know it might be a way to score free drinks.
-Even if the cruise staff does not buy you a round during the event, participation prizes may include a free bottle of wine or champagne.
-A little alcohol is not a bad consolation prize for having fun while on vacation.
+Well, for starters, they are probably avid cruisers who know it might be a way to score free drinks.
+Even if the cruise staff does not buy you a round of drinks during the event, participation prizes may include a free bottle of wine or champagne.
+A little alcohol is not a bad consolation prize for having fun while on holiday.